Costa Concordia disaster: Trials

-On 20 July 2013, five people were found guilty of manslaughter, negligence and wrecking: Roberto Ferrarini (the company's crisis director) received the longest sentence at 2 years and 10 months, followed by Manrico Giampedroni (the cabin service director) at two and a half years.
-Three crew members—first officer Ciro Ambrosio, helmsman Jacob Rusli Bin and third officer Silvia Coronica—were given sentences between 1 and 2 years.
+On 20 July 2013, five people were found guilty of manslaughter, negligence and wrecking: Roberto Ferrarini (the company's crisis director) received the longest sentence of those five at two years and 10 months, followed by Manrico Giampedroni (the cabin service director) at two and a half years.
+Three crew members—first officer Ciro Ambrosio, helmsman Jacob Rusli Bin and third officer Silvia Coronica—were given sentences between one and two years.
 Ferrarini, who was not on the ship, was convicted of understating the extent of the disaster and delaying an adequate response.
 Giampedroni, the hotel director, was convicted for his role in the evacuation, which was described as chaotic.
 The helmsman Bin was convicted for steering the ship in the wrong direction after Schettino ordered a corrective manoeuvre.

 Reuters cited judicial sources as saying that none of these individuals would be likely to go to jail, as sentences shorter than two years for non-violent offences are routinely suspended in Italy, and longer sentences can be appealed or replaced by community service.
 Lawyers for the victims declared the sentences as shameful and said they might appeal to overturn the plea bargains that allowed reduced sentences in return for guilty pleas.
 The company Costa Cruises avoided a trial in April by agreeing to a €1 million fine.
 Ultimately, none of the five officers were jailed because their sentences were suspended.

 In a separate trial for manslaughter and causing the loss of the ship, Captain Francesco Schettino sought a plea bargain agreement.
 When his trial resumed in October 2013, Domnica Cemortan (a 26-year-old Moldovan) admitted having been Schettino's lover and having been a non-paying passenger on the ship, and after the prosecution alleged that her presence on the bridge "generated confusion and distraction for the captain".
 Helmsman Jacob Rusli Bin failed to appear in court in March 2014 to give evidence and was thought to be somewhere in Indonesia.
 Roberto Ferrarini told the court in April that "Schettino asked me to tell the maritime authorities that the collision was due to a blackout on the ship.
 But I strongly objected."
 Passengers told the court in May that if they had followed the officers' orders to return to their cabins, they would have drowned.
 In February 2015, Schettino was convicted and sentenced to 16 years in prison.
 Schettino appealed against the sentence, which was initially upheld in May 2016, then finally in May 2017.
 He is serving his sentence in Rebibbia Prison, Rome.